Lohagaon

-Lohagaon (Lohagāva) is a neighbourhood in northeast Pune, India.
-There is a grand temple of Shri Sant Tukaram Maharaj in Lohagaon.
+Lohgaon (Lohagāva) is a neighbourhood in northeast Pune, India.
+There is a grand temple of Shri Sant Tukaram Maharaj in Lohgaon.
 A big kirtan festival is celebrated every year and a big fair is held.
 Shiva Jayanti is also celebrated on a large scale every year.

-Lohagaon is primarily known for the Pune Airport, a customs airport.
+Lohgaon is primarily known for the Pune Airport, a customs airport.
 It comes under Pune Municipal Corporation.
 It also has an Indian Air Force Base, which houses the 2 Wing, IAF.
 Established in 1939, it is one of the oldest air bases in India, after the Ambala Air Base.
 Many ex-servicemen from different regions of India reside in parts of Lohagaon.
 The area has grown hugely in this decade as a residential area due to the development of IT Parks in adjoining Viman Nagar.
 Lohegaon has relatively less buildings and tall structures compared to nearby areas due to its proximity to the airport.

 History

 The oldest known available surviving map which shows Lohagaon as a prominent village near Pune in the Maratha Empire was drawn in the year 1793 by William Faden.
-Hence the original village of Lohagaon is believed to have existed from much before.
+Hence the original village of Lohegaon is believed to have existed from much before.

 The Airforce Base goes back to the Second World War when the defence of Bombay city and protection of other areas adjoining the city became very vital.
 The Air Force base was established at Lohegaon to meet these objectives in 1939 as an RIAF base and since then it has been one of the premier air bases in the country.
 An RIAF Squadron with Mosquito, Willington and Spitfire aircraft moved to this air base in 1939.
 Gp Capt R Hamildon, DFC was the last British Station Commander of this base.
 The first Indian Commanding Officer, Wg Cdr HS Ratnagar took over the base on 21 May 47.
 This base is one of the few bases from where the most variety of aircraft took to the skies and were inducted into the Indian Air Force.
 Several newly inducted aircraft have taken to the skies from this base.
 All the aircraft on the inventory of Indian Air Force since Independence have taken to the skies from the Lohegaon Air Base.
 During 1965 and 1971 Indo-Pakistani Wars this base was utilised as a staging base for fighter and bomber operations.